Here are six of the best Irish public gardens according to the nation's green-fingered gurus.

 Conal Gallagher, garden designer and owner of Moss & Green: "My favourite garden in Ireland is this beautiful island gem off Glengarriff in Cork.
 A stunning Italianate garden with subtropical growth and style, beech trees to the shore and bananas growing easily – what more could anyone ask?"

-Visitor information Opening times: Varies; check website for details.
+Visitor information Opening times: April-October; check website for details.
+The ferry returned to service on July 3.
 Garnish Island, Glengarriff, Bantry Bay, Co.
 Cork, 027 63040; garnishisland.com.

 JUNE BLAKE'S GARDEN, WICKLOW